stat6250-w18/course-questions-wiki/week-04/README.md

 - Question (ldeng11−stat6250): What you should do if you only want to do the analysis on some specific variables?
 - *Question* (jcanfield3-stat6250): What is the difference between using var and keep?
 - *Question* (akrishnamurthy-stat6250): If variables are not explicitly specified for MEANS procedure, what will be the output?
 If dataset includes only character data, how does MEANS procedure behave?
+- Question (nshrivastava2-stat6250): Which procedures can display the observations that contain invalid or missing values?